Welcome

 A written consent of the parents (father and mother) or the legal guardian (with proof of guardianship) is necessary.

-• Valid passport or travel document with a validity of at least one more year, original and two copies.
-The passport must not be older than 10 years and must contain at least two empty pages.
+• Valid passport or travel document with a validity of at least one more year, the passport must not be older than 10 years and must contain at least two empty pages.

-• 2 recent biometrical passport photographs (not older than six months)
+• 1 recent biometrical passport photo (not older than six months)

-• School leaving certificate including the date of birth, original and two copies
+• School leaving certificate including the date of birth

-• Proof of Health insurance valid for Germany and covering at least the first three months of the stay in Germany, original and two copies (spouses and children for EU-nationals are exempted) has to be submitted before leaving to Germany
+• Proof of Health insurance valid for Germany and covering at least the first three months of the stay in Germany (spouses and children for EU-nationals are exempted) has to be submitted before leaving to Germany

 • Copy of your parent’s passport (A4 size copy)